Bobcoin (BOBC) Hits Self Reported Market Capitalization of $13.56 Million

-Bobcoin (BOBC) traded 1.6% higher against the US dollar during the 1-day period ending at 19:00 PM ET on September 23rd.
-During the last week, Bobcoin has traded up 4.4% against the US dollar.
-One Bobcoin token can currently be purchased for $0.63 or 0.00000999 BTC on cryptocurrency exchanges.
-Bobcoin has a total market capitalization of $13.56 million and $19.64 worth of Bobcoin was traded on exchanges in the last day.
+Bobcoin (BOBC) traded 0% lower against the US dollar during the one day period ending at 12:00 PM ET on September 24th.
+One Bobcoin token can currently be purchased for about $0.63 or 0.00001000 BTC on popular cryptocurrency exchanges.
+In the last week, Bobcoin has traded 2.3% higher against the US dollar.
+Bobcoin has a total market capitalization of $13.56 million and approximately $6.62 worth of Bobcoin was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.